folkehelseinstituttet/SARS-CoV-2_phylogeo/UK_results.md

 ##### Fig. 3.
 Absolute quantification of imports and local transmission events.

-Perhaps the most interesting aspect of quantifying introductions, is to investigate the fate of individual inferred imports.
-Mandatory testing at the border and/or mandatory quaranteens etc will obviously have a bearing on the fate of newly introduced infections from abroad.
-The plot below visualizes the number of infections in Norway resulting from each individual import over time, stratified by inferred TMRCA of each introduced lineage.
+Perhaps the most interesting aspect of quantifying introductions, is to investigate the fate of the introduced viruses.
+Mandatory testing at the border and/or mandatory quaranteens etc will obviously have a bearing on the fate of new introductions from abroad.
+The plot below visualizes the number of infections in Norway resulting from each identified virus import event over time, stratified by inferred TMRCA of each introduced lineage.

 ![](UK_results_files/figure-gfm/unnamed-chunk-8-1.png)<!-- -->